 The British Medical Journal now says hundreds of NHS posts remain unfilled.
 If so this is mainly due to a failure by the health sector itself, after years of warnings, to train the many UK applicants who would like these jobs.
 Addressing this should be the priority.

-The annual number of applications to UK medical schools fluctuates at between 70,000-85,000 for approximately 7,000 places.
-But, as consultant surgeon J. Meirion Thomas has said, ‘tens of thousands of British students with the required A-level grades are rejected only because of insufficient training slots’.
+As consultant surgeon J. Meirion Thomas has said, ‘tens of thousands of British students with the required A-level grades are rejected only because of insufficient training slots’.

 Meanwhile, UCAS figures showed that nearly 2 in 3 UK applicants for nursing courses were turned down (2010-19) while tens of thousands of nurses were brought in from abroad on the basis of “shortage'”.
 This is madness.